SEB-Core/mongoose-recipes/README.md

 ---

-### Running and Testing Our Server
+### Running and Testing Your Server

-Now that our basic Express server is set up to run, we need to test it out.
+Now that your basic Express server is set up to run, you need to test it out.

-In our `package.json` file, let's add a script to run our server.
+In your `package.json` file, let's add a script to run your server.
 There are two options for this - `nodemon` or `node --watch`:

 <br>